QuantumJaguar/my-extensions-legal/vppm/index.md

 This extension is actively maintained.
 If you find a bug, have a feature request, or need any help, please open an issue on our GitHub repository.

 **[Click here to report an issue for "Vppm Password Manager"](https://github.com/QuantumJaguar/privacy-policy/issues/new?title=[Vppm%20Password%20Manager]%20Bug%20Report:&body=**Please%20describe%20your%20issue:**)**

+You absolutely **can** add that clause, and it's a very common practice.

+However, it's important to understand what this clause **can** and **cannot** do for you.

+* **What it does:** It gives you a clear *legal* basis to take action against someone (e.g., send a cease-and-desist letter) if you find they have stolen your code and are profiting from it.
+* **What it does not do:** It **cannot technically prevent** anyone from reverse-engineering your code.
+Since your extension is built with JavaScript, the source code is included in the package.
+An experienced developer can always read it.

+As we discussed, your primary defense is **not secrecy**; it's **trust** and the **store's policies** (which ban obfuscation).
+This clause is just an extra layer of legal protection.

+### How to Add It to Your Terms

+Here is the updated "Terms of Use" with a new section, "License and Restrictions," that includes this clause.